polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

 2021-05-30 16:58:00 [Relaychain] ✨ Imported #10 (0xc9c9…1ca3)
 ```

-You should see your collator node running (alone) and peering with the already running relay chain nodes.
+You should see your collator node running (alone) and relay node peering with the already running relay chain validators nodes.

 Note if you do not see the embedded relay chain peering with local relay chain node, try disabling your firewall or adding the `bootnodes` parameter with the relay node's address.